dj1298/ProjectMoon-Python/README.md

 There is also an option to set Pythin to look in global, but not sure this is best idea.

-Set the following values lines in GetWikiPage.py
+Set the following values lines in .env file

 *****Please be sure to not save these values and push to Repo!!!*